-- 105 In this study, we used the ocean model MOM6 and the Sea Ice Simulator version 2 (fourth generation of ocean-ice models called OM4) detailed in Adcroft et al. (2019).
-The version of OM4 adopted here is OM4p5 which has a nominal horizontal resolution of 0.5° (i.e. with a finer latitudinal resolution of 0.26° in the tropical region).
-On the vertical, it includes 75 hybrid coordinates with a z coordinate near the surface (geopotential coordinate allowing free surface undulations) and a modified potential density coordinate below.
-The vertical spacing increases from 2 m in the upper 20 m (i.e first 10 layers) to larger - 110 isopycnal layers below.
-Layers in z broadly deepens towards high latitudes (see Adcroft et al., 2019 for details on the grid).
-This ocean-ice model is coupled to the biogeochemical module COBALT version 2 (COBALTv2), which includes 33 state variables to resolve global-scale cycles of carbon, nitrogen, phosphate, silicate, iron, calcium carbonate, oxygen and lithogenic materials (Stock et al., 2020).
-Details about the planktonic food web dynamics in COBALT, and global assessments of large-scale carbon fluxes through the food web such as net primary production can be found in Stock et al. (2014, 2020).
-The ocean - 115 model is forced by the 55-km horizontal resolution Japanese atmospheric reanalysis (JRA55-do) version 1.3 at a 3-hour frequency between 1959 and 2018 (Tsujino et al., 2018), and the atmospheric CO2 concentration data (xCO2) from the Earth System Research Laboratory (Conway et al., 1994; GLOBALVIEW-CO2, 2004).
-The xCO2 is converted to pCO2 using atmospheric and water vapor pressures by the model.
-SST, SSS, sea surface nutrients (nitrate, phosphate, silicate) and oxygen were initialized from the World Ocean Atlas version 2013 (Garcia et al., 2013a, 2013b; Locarnini et al., 2013; Zweng et al., - 120 2013).
+In this study, we used the ocean model MOM6 and the Sea Ice Simulator version 2 (fourth generation of ocean ice models, OM4) detailed in Adcroft et al. (2019).
+The version of OM4 adopted here is OM4p5 which has a nominal horizontal resolution of 0.5° (i.e., with a finer latitudinal resolution of 0.26° in the tropical region).
+In the vertical, it includes 75 hybrid coordinates with a z^ coordinate near the surface (geopotential coordinate allowing free surface undulations) and a modified potential density coordinate below.
+The vertical spacing increases from 2 m in the upper 20 m (i.e., first 10 layers) to larger isopycnal layers below.
+Layers in z^ broadly deepen towards high latitudes (see Adcroft et al., 2019, for details on the grid).
+This ocean ice model is coupled to the biogeochemical module COBALT version 2 (COBALTv2), which includes 33 state variables to resolve global-scale cycles of carbon, nitrogen, phosphate, silicate, iron, calcium carbonate, oxygen and lithogenic materials (Stock et al., 2020).
+Details about the planktonic food web dynamics in COBALT, and global assessments of largescale carbon fluxes through the food web, such as net primary production, can be found in Stock et al. (2014, 2020).
+The ocean model is forced by the 55 km horizontal resolution Japanese atmospheric reanalysis (JRA55-do) version 1.3 at a 3 h frequency between 1959 and 2018 (Tsujino et al., 2018), and the atmospheric CO_2 concentration data (xCO_2) from the Earth System Research Laboratory (Conway et al., 1994; Masarie, 2012).
+The xCO_2 is converted to pCO_2 using atmospheric and water vapor pressures by the model.
+SST, SSS, sea surface nutrients (nitrate, phosphate, silicate) and oxygen were initialized from the World Ocean Atlas version 2013 (Garcia et al., 2013a, b; Locarnini et al., 2013; Zweng et al., 2013).
 Initial DIC and ALK conditions are taken from GLODAPv2 (Olsen et al., 2016).
-The initial DIC is corrected for the accumulation of anthropogenic carbon to match the level expected in the first year of simulation (1959) using the data-based estimate of ocean anthropogenic carbon content of Khatiwala et al. (2013).
-At the end of a 81-year spin-up repeating year 1959, the model has reached a near-equilibrium between atmospheric pCO2 and surface ocean pCO2, with a drift in global airsea CO2 flux < 0.004 Pg C yr-1 over the last 10 years of spin-up.
-Further details on the configuration, spin-up and simulation - 125 can be found in Liao et al. (2020).
+The initial DIC is corrected for the accumulation of anthropogenic carbon to match the level expected in the first year of the simulation (1959) using the data-based estimate of ocean anthropogenic carbon content of Khatiwala et al. (2013).
+At the end of an 81-year spin-up repeating the year 1959, the model reached a near-equilibrium between atmospheric pCO_2 and surface ocean pCO_2 , with a drift in global air-sea CO_2 flux < 0.004 Pg C yr-1 over the last 10 years of the spin-up.
+Further details on the configuration, spin-up and simulation can be found in Liao et al. (2020).